-Simple Cypher is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Simple Cypher is compatible with Snow Leopard (10.6) and higher.

 Simple Cypher is a computer version of a cypher system developed by Thomas Jefferson.
 The original system used numbered, wooden wheels and a spindle with two end caps.
 Each wheel had all 26 letters around the edge in random order.
 The Sender noted the order in which wheels were placed on the spindle.
 Then, each wheel was rotated as necessary to spell out the message.
 Finally, the caps were pressed tight so that all wheels rotated together and the spindle was rotated to any other row which became the encyphered message.
 The wheel order and the encyphered message were sent to the Receiver (separate messages) who reversed the steps to recover the plain text message.
 Simple Cypher is $10 shareware.
 The User may try Simple Cypher in Demo Mode for five launches before registration is required.

 Above is similar to what you see when you launch Simple Cypher.
 The list on the left is the list of numbered wheels (top number is the wheel on the left; bottom number is the wheel on the right), and the wheel number is shown in the small fields at the top.
 The second row of fields are the letters displayed for each wheel.
 In the above screenshot, wheel 16 is on the left and letter I is displayed on that wheel.
 The list of wheel numbers (separated by dashes) is displayed in the Green field.
 The row of letters displayed is shown in the Red field.
 The Blue up/down control at the right rotates the wheels together.
 The "Scramble" button scrambles the wheel order.
 The "Solve" button rotates each wheel as necessary to make the wheels match the letters in the Yellow field.